 Unfortunately, Netflix doesn't offer any free trial or discounts for first-timers - you'll have to pay for the first month and cancel if before the month is up if you don't want to keep your subscription.

 When it comes to which has the better overall content library, Netflix is the clear winner.
-Not only does it offer a ton more content to choose from with a library of over 15,000 titles, but also tons of great original horror content that you won’t find anywhere else, like The Babysitter, In The Tall Grass, Hush and more.
+Not only does it offer a ton more content to choose from with a library of over 15,000 titles, but also tons of great original horror content that you won't find anywhere else, like The Babysitter, The Haunting of Hill House, and more.

 What to Watch on Netflix